npm-dom/domquery/README.md

 ## domquery

 Minimalistic jQuery-like DOM programming library.
-Aims to be lightweight enough to libraries & components supposed to be distributed/shared.
+Aims to be lightweight enough to be included by compact library & component distributions.

 ```js
 query = require('domquery')